igerne94/top-api/README.md

   - Authorization will be done with JWT, nestjs/jwt library, passport (pasport-wrapper, passport itself, and one of the strategies);
     - ![jwt logo](https://github.com/igerne94/top-api/blob/main/jwt.png);
     - in auth.service: when a user logs in, an access_token is generated and returned to the client;
+- When file uploads/conversion, Sharp library is used to convert images;

 ## Debuggings on which I spent hours and days